-In 2014, the Yamaha Group organized the Yamaha Group Environmental Facility Management Standards, which defines Group standards regarding the installation, management and operation of environmental facilities to prevent environmental pollution from occurring in our business activities.
-The road map is determined at each individual site and is on schedule.
-We will complete adaptation at all sites in fiscal 2021.
+In 2014, the Yamaha Group organized the Yamaha Group Environmental Equipment Standards, which defines Group standards regarding the installation, management and operation of environmental facilities to prevent environmental pollution from occurring in our business activities.
+The road map is determined at each individual site and we are on schedule to complete adaptation at all sites in fiscal 2021.

 Prevention of Pollution

 Structure for Prevention of Environmental Pollution

 Monitoring and Response to Laws and Regulations

 The goals of the Yamaha Group include reducing the environmental impact of our business activities and ensuring compliance with environmental laws.
 In accordance with the annual plan created by the Yamaha Corporation Environmental Division and the management divisions of each business site, the divisions in charge of environmental measurement regularly monitor emissions, wastewater, noise, odors, and other by products of our activities at each of our places of business, confirming our management status and strictly assessing compliance.

 We assess our monitoring according to our own standards, which exceed existing legal standards.
 In the event that measurements exceed standards or are unusual in some way, we take immediate emergency and correction measures.